The less sense everything else makes, the more sense that question makes. To me, anyway.

 As I walked out the door of my apartment building today (it opens on to a relatively passive street and is directly between an antique store and a fancy hair salon) a guy spouted off “Watch where you’re going, motherfucker!”
 In his defense, I think he was partially kidding- though in bad taste- and also trying to impress his friend.
 It was dark out, and my luck being what it is, I firmly responded with “Watch your mouth.
 Let’s start over… ” and he immediately apologized and continued on his way.

 The problem isn’t that he said it to me– the problem is that he said it at all.
-Opening that door could have been my neighbor’s parents leaving after having dinner together in his apartment, it could have been my landlord (old, but perfectly able to take care of himself I’m sure), or it could have been a girl that had just moved to the city, and being addressed like that may have really thrown her off.
+Opening that door could have been my neighbor’s parents leaving after having dinner together in his apartment, it could have been my landlord (old and capable, but certain to be upset by that), or it could have been someone that had just moved to the city, and being addressed in that manner may have really thrown them off.

 Hearing a seemingly non-confrontational, preppily-dressed idiot fire volatile profanity at a stranger that he had not yet even seen was just another sad example of how far the little house has traveled from the prairie.
 Everyone finds their amusement in slightly different ways, but there are some birds that just shouldn’t be allowed to fly.